slalom/dataops-docs/labs/extracts-as-code.md

 **Option B: Starting from Scratch:**

 _If you've not yet completed the [data lake lab](./data-lake.md), go back and do so now.
-(You can safely skip all exercises labeled "Extra Credit".)_
+(Skip all exercises labeled "Extra Credit".)_

 ## Lab Instructions